Zen and the Zen of Motorcycle Something

 Got this 8 years after first-sight-love in my Analytical Drawing faculty’s pocket.

-Parker Jotter (Blue and Stainless Steel)
+Parker Jotter (Yellow and Stainless Steel)

 The best-feeling ballpens south of 300 Rs.